Bearsden: Entertainment and journalism

-Leisure Activities
+Leisure activities

 Football

+Baljaffray Football Club, established 1996, is a grassroots football club and has teams competing in EDSSA and CSFA up to the age of 11/12 and competitive football thereafter in the CSFA and PJ&DYF leagues.
+Baljaffray also has an amateur team who play in the Glasgow & District AFL.

 The Bearsden Amateur Football Club was constituted in 1890 and its founders were drawn mainly from the employees of the staging post, originally situated at Bearsden Cross.
 Their first ground was in Drymen road, now the site of the public hall and All Saints church and when the ground was re-developed the club moved on to Station Road where they played until the club disbanded on the outbreak of war in 1914.
 In 1919 the club reformed and played for the first time on their present ground at Thorn Park.
 The club won the Scottish Amateur Cup in 1961–62, beating Pencaitland 1–0 at Hampden Park.

-Presently they participate in the Caledonian Amateur Football League and other cup competitions.
+They participate in the Caledonian Amateur Football League and other cup competitions.

-Westerton United (1997) and Baljaffray FC, established 2002, are the most recent new football clubs in Bearsden.
+Westerton United (1997) is another local grassroots football team.